dantin/cubic-platform/README.md

 Suggestions and improvements welcome!

-Free free to [Open an issue](https://github.com/dantin/ultrasound-platform/issues/new) or submit PRs.
+Feel free to [Open an issue](https://github.com/dantin/cubic-platform/issues/new) or submit PRs.

 ## License